Reasons for a Case Study on the Federal Open Market Committee

 The seven Board members constitute a majority of the 12-member FOMC.
 The other five members of the FOMC are Reserve Bank presidents, one of whom is always the president of the Federal Reserve Bank of New York.
 The other Bank presidents serve one-year terms on a rotating basis.
 Traditionally, the Chairman of the Board of Governors serves as the Chairman of the FOMC.

-The FOMC used policies actively throughout much of the 1990s and the last seven years.
-The FOMC lowered the target federal funds rate in a series of steps beginning in July of 1990 until September of 1992, all in response to a recession beginning in July of 1990 and ending in March of 1991.
+The FOMC used policies actively throughout much of the 1990s.
+The FOMC had lowered the target federal funds rate in a series of steps beginning in July of 1990 until September of 1992, all in response to a recession beginning in July of 1990 and ending in March of 1991.
 See figure 1 showing changes in the target.
-(The periods of the 1990-1991 recession and the 2001 recession are shown in gray on the graph.)
+(The periods of the 1990-1991 recession and the 2001 recession are shown in gray on the figures.)

 Then as inflationary pressures began to increase in 1994, the Federal Reserve began to raise rates.
 In response to increased inflationary pressures once again in 1999, the Federal Reserve raised rates six times from June 1999 through May of 2000.
 Those changes are obvious in the graph.

-Then as the economy began to recover from the recession and the FOMC turned to concerns that the economy did not need as much stimulation, a series of increases in the target were undertaken and continued until June 2006.
-The target federal funds rate has remained the same since.
+Then as the economy began to recover from the recession and the FOMC turned to concerns that the economy did not need as much stimulation, a series of increases in the target were undertaken and are continuing with the current increase.

 Tools of the Federal Reserve

 When the Federal Reserve sells a bond, an individual or institution buys the bond with a check on their account and gives the check to the Federal Reserve.
 The Federal Reserve removes an equal amount from the customer's bank's reserves.
-The bank, in turn, removes the same amount from the account of the customer who purchased the bond.
+The bank, in turn, removes the same amount from the customer's account.
 Thus, the money supply shrinks.
 The opposite occurs when the Federal Reserve buys a bond.
 The Federal Reserve gives a check to the seller of the bond.
 The seller deposits the check in their account.
-Their bank adds the amount to deposits and thus the money supply increases.
+Their bank adds to the amount to the deposits and thus the money supply increases.
 The bank also presents the check back to the Federal Reserve, which in turn adds the amount to the bank's reserves.
 Because the bank has to keep only a portion of those reserves, the bank makes loans with the remainder.
 Thus the money supply expands even further.
 As banks attempt to make more loans, interest rates fall.